simonlabcode/bam2bakR/README.md

 ## Running bam2bakR with --use-conda

 Version 1.0.0 of bam2bakR is now compatible Snakemake's [--use-conda option](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
 This will cause Snakemake to automatically create and activate conda environments for each step of the workflow to run inside.
-If you want to use this functionality, you can replace step 3 of the **Setup** instructions (installing dependencies), with creating a simple conda environment that contains snakemake, as such:
+If you want to use this functionality, you can replace step 3 of the **Setup** instructions (installing dependencies) with creating a simple conda environment that contains snakemake, as such:

 `mamba create -c conda-forge -c bioconda --name snakemake snakemake`